How The Shade Room turned Instagram gossip into a media empire

 “The businesses that did the best on our platforms were black businesses, because black people love to buy from black businesses,” Nwandu says.
 “So we just fit right into where we’re supposed to be.”

 Tapping into black entrepreneurs proved to be the right move.
-To date, The Shade Room has helped launch and/or develop more than 400 black-owned businesses through its ad network.
+To date, The Shade Room has helped launch and/or aided in the growth of more than 400 black-owned businesses through its ad network.
 But it’s an achievement that also brings a dilemma.

 “There was a time when [The Shade Room’s Instagram] following just blew up and everybody was saying, ‘This is what all the other accounts are charging for.’
 But that would have changed our clientele.
 We would have slowly started moving into higher-end businesses,” Nwandu says.
 “It’s almost like gentrification.
 I look at The Shade Room like a block.
 It’s a neighborhood, it’s a community.
 And so in this community, we have these black businesses that are advertising to black people who are then spending their money back with the black businesses.
 Obviously not all of the companies on our page are black businesses, but we have a very affordable rate that black businesses can pay.
 And we’ve kept that rate for so long.
 So imagine we just say, ‘Your money, it’s too low–all we want are the bigger brands.’
 That’s like them buying space and real estate on that block.”